Shola Ama: Career

 In 1999, Ama released her second album In Return.
 The project saw her working with the record producers Fred Jerkins III, Stargate, Shaun Labelle, Full Crew, D-Influence Productions and Ali Shaheed Muhammad (formerly of A Tribe Called Quest).
 Co-writers included Angie Stone and Babyface with David Foster.

 Despite having support from her record label, In Return was a commercial flop.
 Following this, Ama took a break from recording.

 In 2002, Ama went back into the recording studio to record her third album, Supersonic.
 Unable to obtain a major label deal, she instead formed a distribution deal with Pony Canyon.

 In 2004, Ama featured on the track "You Should Really Know" by the Pirates, a response in song to Mario Winans' "I Don't Wanna Know" which reached No. 8 on the UK chart.

 Ama also mentored her sister Sadie Ama, who signed her own recording contract and released "So Sure" (2004) and "Fallin" (2007).

 Ama featured as vocalist on the Perempay & Dee single "DJ Play".
 The song was released in October 2009 and received heavy rotation on the radio.
 She also featured on one of rapper Giggs' songs, "Cut Above the Rest", and later featured on the bonus disc to his album, Let Em Ave It, on a song called "Blow Em Away".

 In February 2010, Ama joined a new collective group formed by Wiley called A-List, alongside her sister Sadie Ama and grime musicians Roll Deep, Mz.
 Bratt, Wrigley, Margs, Young Kye and Kivanc.

 In 2013, Ama narrated on the show My Crazy Jamaican Life.

 In October 2015, Ama released a new 8-track EP featuring new reggae influenced tracks titled Surreal on Necessary Mayhem Records, 13 years after her last album Supersonic in 2002.

 In April 2016, she featured on the album System Killer by Frisco on the song "Rocket".

+Personal life

+Ama was born in London to a Scottish father and Dominican mother of Saint Lucian descent.
+Her father abandoned her when she was young.